-- 3.25 The Council wishes to make its consultation processes as inclusive as possible and gather a diverse range of views.
-This can be achieved by using a range of different consultation techniques and will also consider the following:

-- Venues

 - Physically accessible (to comply with the Equality Act 2010 or equivalent Act);

-- Accessible by public transport; and
+- o Accessible by public transport; and

 - Near to main populations.

-- Consultation times
+Consultation times

-- Different times of the day; and

-- Different days of the week.
+- o Different times of the day; and - Different days of the week.

-- Format
+Format

-- Braille, CD and tape versions upon request;
+- o Braille, CD and tape versions upon request;

 - Other languages upon request;

 - Large print version upon request; and

-- o Website.
+- Website.

 - 3.26 The Gosport Access Group and Disability Forum are able to provide advice on improving the accessibility of consultation processes and procedures for disabled persons.